Acknowledgements

 Undead are always hostile, never check morale, and normally cannot be reasoned with (intelligent undead such as liches or vampires are an exception).

-Flee: Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.
+Fleeing requires a successful DEX save, as well as a safe destination to run to.
 If you are mounted and your pursuers are not, you automatically succeed at fleeing.
+Passing through a secret door will always evade a pursuer.

 Death & Healing